BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 4: Extracting the Matrix loci

 At this step we chose *loci* present in 99% (*p0.99*) of the validation genomes and the *Threshold* 200 to limit the loss of the *loci* in the genomes.
-In *Threshold* 200 a set of 2653 *loci* were found to be present in 99% the validation genomes.
+In *Threshold* 200 a set of 2653 gene targets were found to be present in 99% the validation genomes.

 From the original "removedGenomes.txt" file  that can be retrieved in the ```analysis_all/removedGenomes.txt``` folder we created another (removedGenomes200thr.txt) file with only the genomes removed at *Threshold* (200).
 The list of genomes removed at *Threshold 200* can be retrieved in the folder: ```analysis_all/removedGenomes200.txt```